tampueduard/artisticActiveAcousticEnhancement/Paradosso (2024)/README.md

 ____

+A binaural mix of the performance can be found [here](https://drive.google.com/file/d/1aJVm3VZbL2L78I7vC-2HoOoJmUTAE5bN/view?usp=sharing).

-The video of the pervormance can be found on [YouTube](https://www.youtube.com/embed/9yNQbnhjIkk?si=BvYDKfbxYPSCx-cz)
+The video of the performance can be found on [YouTube](https://www.youtube.com/embed/9yNQbnhjIkk?si=BvYDKfbxYPSCx-cz)